djkumar143/my-student-website/readme.md

 1. CHALK is on the way

 Here i am writing all in the same number but it will automatically convert to increasing order, which is done by markdown

+** by the way git is a powerful tool